Are you putting too many items on your to-do list? Are you clinging to your thoughts?

 6. Audit your playlist

 Throw away what makes you feel sad, distracted, and un-zen-like.
 This might be a painful process, but you have to realize that music has a huge impact on the state of your mind.
 You have to be meticulous about what you’re listening to.

 When trying to concentrate, avoid anything with lyrics.
-In work environment, fast paced and positive vibes make a difference – atmospheric drum and bass, deep house, classical music, or binaural beats that’ll turn you into a Zen monk in no time.
+In a work environment, fast-paced and positive vibes make a difference – atmospheric drum and bass, deep house, classical music, or binaural beats that’ll turn you into a Zen monk in no time.

 7. Take time to breathe and meditate along the way